ARCTraining/swd2_git/_episodes/04-changes.md

 ---

 First let's make sure we're still in the right directory.
-You should be in the `planets` directory.
+You should be in the `inflammation` directory.

 ~~~
 $ pwd
 ~~~
 {: .bash}

-If you are still in `moons` navigate back up to `planets`
+If you are still in `infection` navigate back up to `inflammation`

 ~~~
 $ cd ..
 ~~~
 {: .bash}

-Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
+Let's create a file called `project.txt` that contains some notes about what we plan to do in this project.
-We'll use `nano` to edit the file;
-you can use whatever editor you like.
+We'll use `nano` to edit the file but you can use whatever editor you like.

 In particular, this does not have to be the `core.editor` you set globally earlier.
 But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ~~~
-$ nano mars.txt
+$ nano project.txt
 ~~~
 {: .bash}

-Type the text below into the `mars.txt` file:
+Type the text below into the `project.txt` file:

 ~~~
-Cold and dry, but everything is my favorite color
+Some initial data analysis to identify how inflammation changes over time after surgery.
 ~~~
 {: .output}

-`mars.txt` now contains a single line, which we can see by running:
+`project.txt` now contains a single line, which we can see by running:

 ~~~
 $ ls